Singapore Home Loan Rates 2026: Fixed 1.40%, SORA 1.07% | Nexus

 6. What to do right now

-Singapore home loan rates fall into two broad categories: fixed-rate packages, which lock your interest rate for a defined period (typically 2–3 years), and floating-rate packages pegged to SORA (Singapore Overnight Rate Average) published by MAS.
-Both are available for HDB resale flats and private property.
-What differs is the LTV cap, the lock-in tenor on offer, and which lenders are price-leaders for your loan quantum.
+Singapore home loan rates come in two broad types.
+A fixed-rate package locks your interest rate for a set period, usually 2 to 3 years.
+A floating-rate package is pegged to SORA (Singapore Overnight Rate Average), which MAS publishes.
+Both are open to HDB resale flats and private property.
+What changes between them is the LTV cap, the lock-in tenor on offer, and which lenders happen to be cheapest for your loan size.
 For the live picture across all 16+ banks, see our live rate sheet across 16+ banks.

 1.40%